CePeHH/n8n-nodes-aqbanking/README.md

 ## Installation

+**Important Prerequisite**: This n8n node requires the `aqbanking-tools` command-line utility to be installed on the system where your n8n instance is running.
+Without it, the node will not function.
+Please refer to the "Prerequisites" section below for detailed installation instructions, especially for Docker environments.

 ### Community Nodes (Recommended)

 For users on n8n v0.187+, your instance owner can install this node from **Community Nodes**.